web-auth/doc/the-webauthn-server/the-symfony-way/register-authenticators.md

 # Register/Authenticate Programmatically

-In some circumstances, you may need to register a new authenticator for a user e.g. when adding a new authenticator or when an administrator acts as another user to replaces a lost devices.
+In some circumstances, you may need to register a new authenticator for a user e.g. when adding a new authenticator or when an administrator acts as another user to replace a lost device.

 It is possible to perform both ceremonies programmatically.